eduardosoliv/miscellaneous/benchmarks/monetdb.md

 Conclusions
 ------------

 MonetDB have great performance, it scales well vertically, more hardware faster queries.
 Is simple to install and I didn't need to make any configuration, you don't have to careful choose indexes and so on.
-It excells in queries with group bys like Q3 and Q4, you can see it using all the cores of S3 (16 cores).
+It excells in queries with group bys like Q3 and Q4, I could see it using all the cores of S3 (16 cores).

 Don't have any built-in shard neither replication (master - slave would be nice), documentation is poor but mailing list is quite active.
 It have all the disadvantages inherent of column oriented design, eg: single inserts and updates are expensive, don't handle well high concurrency.